anbinh93/Underwater-image-restoration/README.md

 ### DA-CLIP Usage

-Get into the `universal-image-restoration` directory and run:
+Legacy utilities remain under `legacy/third_party/universal-image-restoration` if you need the original DA-CLIP training scripts.
+Get into that directory and run:

 ```python
 import torch